Counseling and Psychology - School Counseling - Master's

 Degree Details

-A master's degree in Counseling and Psychology, with a concentration in School Counseling, allows graduates to professionally help children at the elementary and secondary level.
-The counseling and consultation skills gained allow students to assist diverse individuals and groups deal with a wide range of personal, social, and academic issues, including choice-making.
+A Master of Arts (M.A.) degree in Counseling and Psychology with a concentration in School Counseling allows you, as a professional, to help students deal with personal issues, social and academic problems, and decision-making at the elementary through secondary levels.
+The counseling and consultation skills acquired through this program allow our graduates to assist diverse individuals and groups deal with a wide range of personal, social, and academic issues.

-Licensure as a school counselor requires an additional step after earning a master's degree, including successful completion of the guidance section of the Praxis examination.
-It is possible to earn this master's degree and not be eligible for licensure, and some candidates, such as school counselors, may have additional requirements.
-Contact the School of Counseling and Psychology for more information on gaining licensure!
+Licensure as a school counselor requires additional elements after earning your Master's, including the successful completion of the Praxis exam and other standards-based* requirements.
+Contact the Department of Counseling and Psychology for more information on gaining licensure!
+Nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 Degree